myntsu/Myntsu/README.md

 ### Cozynova

-Cozynova is a utility webpage for the private server called [Nova Ragnarok Online](https://www.novaragnarok.com/?module=main).
+Cozynova is a utility webpage for a private server called [Nova Ragnarok Online](https://www.novaragnarok.com/?module=main).
 It's a personal proyect mantained by myself.

 Built with Astro and hosted with Netlify.